 It all started with a bomb scare… Outside the conference venue (The Cumberland Hotel, Marble Arch)

-I was a lead organiser for this year’s Annual London Psychiatry Trainee Conference.
+I was a lead organiser for 2010’s Annual London Psychiatry Trainee Conference.
 Dr Penny Brown who was one of the team has written this report.
-You can download two of the conference’s sessions from here – Darian Leader’s afternoon keynote speech is well worth a listen

 On an overcast autumnal day in central London, three hundred and fifty psychiatry trainees defied tube strikes and bomb scares to attend the third Annual London Psychiatry Trainee Conference.
 Joined by a host of names from literature, art, stage and screen, the trainees enjoyed a wide variety of entertaining and thought-provoking sessions on ‘The Art of Psychiatry’.